RunestoneInteractive/webfundamentals/_sources/Javascript/events.rst

     </html>

 Now this first example is similar in many ways to our previous examples, we are using the ``querySelector`` method to obtain a reference to the text input element and reading its value.
 The ``onclick`` method on our button attaches the changeColor method to our button.
+We call changeColor a callback function, because we set it up now so that it can be called back into service at a later name.
+Namely when the button is clicked.

 However this is kind of unsatisfying, it would be nice if we could just type a new value into one of the text input boxes and have that cause the color to change.
 Another event type that is commonly used with input is the ``onchange`` event.
 Lets add an onchange event to the text input elements and attach that to our changeColor function.
 Now when you make a change to a color and tap the return key on your keyboard the color will change.
 The color will also change if you click outside the text input box.
 Give it a try.